Last update: 03.21.2019

-Like most Swedish products, this one looks somewhat tame and reserved.
-Don’t be fooled, though!
-It offers some great features at a low cost.
+This VPN offers some great features at a low cost.
+It’s fast and an excellent streamer.
 Read our PrivateVPN review to learn more.

-The company behind this extraordinary VPN service, Privat Kommunikation Sverige AB, is based in Sweden.
-It may not be the best place for privacy if we consider online monitoring and data retention laws.
-However, PrivateVPN has a strict no logs policy and keeps no records of either your internet traffic or connections.
+PrivateVPN, or Privat Kommunikation Sverige AB, is based in Sweden.
+It may not be the best place for privacy.
+However, PrivateVPN has a strict no logs policy.

 Read our full PrivateVPN review to learn more.

-There are over 1,000 VPNs available on the market today; so, it is only logical that you ask yourself the question: Is PrivateVPN safe to use?
+There are over 1,000 VPNs available on the market today; so, it’s only logical that you ask yourself the question: is PrivateVPN safe to use?

-This may mean no connection logs and no usage logs, but it doesn’t have to.
-So for this PrivateVPN review, we wanted to know for sure.
-Thus, we asked the support team to clear up this no log question for us.
+This may mean no connection logs and no usage logs, but it doesn’t necessarily have to.
+We wanted to know for sure.
+So we asked the support team to clear up this “no logs” question for us.
 Here’s the good news we got:

 “We don’t retain or log any identifiers namely IP addresses, timestamps of any sort of connections on our VPN or authentication servers, data used, the speed of connection at all.
 Period.
 So, basically even when ordered to actively investigate a user we are limited to the number of active logins which is just a numerical value.
 That being said, we have not received a court order to date.”